Building Equity Program

 Farmers markets are a low-risk way for new or early-stage entrepreneurs to gain access to sales channels, build their brand, and trial their products and menus without a lot of capital.
 However, there are still costs involved, from equipment to permitting.

-To help reduce economic barriers for participating entrepreneurs, Foodwise offers rotating spaces at all of our farmers markets at a reduced stall fee rate.
-Participants commit to appearing on a monthly or quarterly basis.
-To help set participants up for success, Foodwise and our community partners offer:
+To help reduce economic barriers for participating entrepreneurs, Foodwise offers rotating spaces at our farmers markets at a reduced stall fee rate and subsidizes permit fees.
+To help set participants up for success, Foodwise and our program partners offer:

 The Foodwise team provides on-site visits and market stall setup assistance to prepare business owners for their market appearance.
 In advance of their first market day, Foodwise and our community partners work together to ensure that business owners are informed about all state and local laws, regulations, and market rules, and have all the equipment necessary to participate in the markets.
 As needed, equipment is also available for participating businesses.